scott-weeden/websharpstudios.github.io/en-US/donate.md

 <img alt="" border="0" src="https://www.paypalobjects.com/en_US/i/scr/pixel.gif" width="1" height="1">
 </form>

-If you would like to fund a specific issue, please see [When Things Go Wrong With FontForge Itself](http://designwithfontforge.com/en-US/When_Things_Go_Wrong_With_Fontforge_Itself.html)
+If you would like to fund a specific issue, please see [When Things Go Wrong With websharpstudios Itself](http://designwithwebsharpstudios.com/en-US/When_Things_Go_Wrong_With_websharpstudios_Itself.html)